Conditions Governing Access note

 Former collection number and title

-Originally acquired by Charlotte Brown, University Archivist for a proposed Kleinrock Center for Internet Studies at UCLA.
+Originally brought in by Charlotte Brown, University Archivist for a proposed Kleinrock Center for Internet Studies at UCLA.

 Formerly KCIS 4; formerly titled Martin Thrope BNN papers